 Official transcripts may be sent several different ways:

-- Digitally by the educational institution or its contracted third-party distributor to [email protected].
+- Digitally by the educational institution or its contracted third-party distributor to [email protected], or

 - By mail or delivery service directly from the education institution to the Board's office.

 - Applicants may also mail or drop off an official transcript if it is in its original, sealed envelope.
-Opened transcripts cannot be considered official.
+Opened transcripts cannot be accepted as official.

-When an application is received in the Board's office, Board staff must enter the application in the database, review all answers and all documents that have been received for that application, and determine if all materials needed have been received.
+When an application is received in the Board's office, Board staff must review all answers and all documents that have been received for that application, and determine if all materials needed have been received.
 This is the administrative review stage of the application process and may take a significant amount of time, depending on the complexity of the application.
 Multiply that by the number of applications received each week, and you'll understand why applicants cannot expect to submit an application and expect Board staff to give them a comprehensive update in a matter of days.

 Please be aware that staff has up to 100 applications open in various stages of completeness at any given time, and applications and documentation are processed in the order they are received.
-It may take up to six (6) weeks to complete intake of applications during the state of emergency due to an increased number of applications being received and several other factors.
+It may take up to 30 days due to a record number of applications being received and several other factors.

 "Administratively Complete" means that all required application materials (i.e., transcripts, verifications, etc.) have been received and processed by Board staff.
 Once Board staff has assessed an application is administratively complete, it will be placed on the next available Committee agenda, and a notice will be sent by email to the applicant that includes the date and time of the Committee on Behavior Analysts (Committee or CBA) meeting at which their application will be substantively reviewed.